PierreSenellart/provsql/doc/source/dev/build-system.rst

 5. Tag ``studio-vX.Y.Z`` and push the tag. ``studio-release.yml``
    takes over from there.

-The release workflow runs four jobs:
+The release workflow runs five jobs:

+0. **version**: parses the ``studio-vX.Y.Z`` tag once and exposes the version and tag strings as outputs consumed by the other jobs.
 1. **gate**: a single-cell sanity test (Py 3.12 × PG 16) that mirrors
    ``studio.yml``'s lint + pytest steps, run against a checkout of the tagged commit.
 Cheaper than re-running the 24-cell matrix at